-The most vulnerable travelers are businesspeople.
-That’s because they have to use Internet and e-mail.
+The most vulnerable travelers are people who have to use Internet and e-mail.

 They’re in danger expressly from vulnerabilities, such as from wirelessly accessible passports to using WIFI.

 To save you from aggravation and money losses, here are 11 quick tips:

 1. There are no free meals.

 The adage is applicable to offerings that appear too good to be true.
 If you get a unique travel offer, do your due diligence.

 Scan Internet news pages for scams.
 It wouldn’t hurt to check the site of the airline trade organization, International Air Transport Association, www.iata.org.